On My Kids Plate

 • Sprinkle the tops of the cookies with a little additional white sugar.
 Chill the filled cookie dough in the fridge for about 20 minutes before baking.

 • Bake cookies for 7-8 minutes.
-Remove the cookies from the oven before the edges start to brown.
+Remove the cookies from the oven when the edges are just lightly brown.

 • Fill the middle of each cookie with extra jam if any need a little more.
-Move cookies to a cooling rack or clean cooking towel to finish cooling, then enjoy!
+Move cookies to a cooling rack or clean cooking towel to cool completely.
+Allow cookies to cool, then enjoy!

 Notes